-In addition to medical and nursing care, caregivers by equipping them with the knowledge and training so as to empower them to better care for their loved ones increasing overall community support in healthcare, Dover Park Home Care resources for patients who require financial assistance.
-Our social work and lung diseases psychosocial team also link up socially-isolated patients and their caregivers to community partners to build a stronger network of care and support.
-This enables continuous social engagement and provision of much-needed respite care for full-time family caregivers.
+In addition to medical and nursing care, our Home Care team also supports caregivers by equipping them with the knowledge and training so as to empowe them to better care for their loved ones at home increasing overall community support in healthcare, Dover Park Home Care also taps on community services and resources for patients who require support such as physical an psychosocial team also link up socially-isolated patients and their caregivers to community partners to build a stronger network of care and support.
+This enables continuous social engagement and for full-time family caregivers.

 In 2014, Programme Dignity was started to meet the needs of individuals with advanced dementia.
-It was a first-of-itskind programme that specifically caters to this group of patients through its integrated home care programme.
+It was a first-of-itskind programme that specifically caters integrated home care programme.

-Recognising the need of palliative care for non-cancer patients, Dover Park on Programme IMPACT (Integrated Management and Palliative Care for Terminally-ill - Non-cancer) to provide home palliative care to patients with end
+Recognising the need of palliative care for non-cancer patients, Dover Park Hospice Home Care team collaborated with Tan Tock Seng Hospital in 2020 on Programme IMPACT (Integrated Management and Palliative Care for Terminally-ill - Non-cancer) to provide home palliative care to patients with end